roncli/six.gg/README.md

 ## Version History

+### 2.0.3 - 2/25/2021
+* Fix bug with login.
+* Improved error handling.
+* Get the IP address by trusting the nginx proxy for docker.

 ### 2.0.2 - 2/25/2021
 * Don't setup Application Insights if there is no instrumentation key provided.
 * Better handle fail condition for Twitch chat bot setup.